Is Sinus Infection Contagious

 How long can the infection be transmitted?

 If you are carrying a virus, you may not show the symptoms for up to one week.
 You might have already transmitted the virus before even knowing that you have a contagious sinus infection.
-The early days of infection are the days of transmission.
+If yiu are worried about the question, is sinus infection contagious you should know that the early days of infection are the days of transmission.

 Hence, we have got the answer to the question, “is sinus infection contagious?”
 Sinus infection might be a result of either a bacterium, some type of allergy, or a virus.
 But in either case, we should take the precautions because precaution is always better than cure.
 We can avoid the spread of sinus infection by taking care of our hygiene and other precautionary steps.
 If in case you happen to get a sinus infection you should consult your doctor to diagnose the cause of infection.
 And if the infection is caused by a virus, necessary measures should be taken to stop the transmission.

 This article is written by Shahnaseeb.
 She is a freelance writer.
 Her specialty is plagiarism free articles.
 She writes like a native English writer.
 She has expertise in writing affiliate articles.
 She can be contacted here